denizmavi-commencis/AI-Code-Review-Test-iOS/PRE_COMMIT_HOOK_SETUP.md

 ## 📊 Best Practices

-1. **Build your project regularly during development** - Don't wait for the commit hook
+1. **Build your project regularly during development** - Don't wait for the push hook
-2. **Run SwiftLint locally** - Fix linting issues before committing
+2. **Run SwiftLint locally** - Fix linting issues before pushing
 3. **Make small, focused commits** - Faster AI review, easier to fix issues
 4. **Don't bypass the hook regularly** - It's there to catch real issues
 5. **Review AI feedback carefully** - Even if not blocking, it may have good suggestions